Policy Gradients for Cumulative Prospect Theory in Reinforcement Learning: Introduction

-\textbf{About optimal policies in CPT-RL.} We provide theoretical insights about the nature of an optimal policy for CPT policy optimization.
-Unlike in standard MDPs, an optimal policy is stochastic and non-Markovian in general.
-When we set the probability distortion function to identity, we show that the policy search set can be significantly reduced to a much smaller policy class when solving \eqref{cptpo}.
-In this same setting, we also characterize a family of utility functions (affine and exponential utility functions) for which the CPT value objective can be maximized with a Markovian policy.
-However, we prove that this characterization does not hold anymore when considering nontrivial probability distortion and (nonlinear) utilities together in \eqref{cptpo}.\\

-\textbf{Policy gradient theorem and algorithm for CPT-RL.} We establish a policy gradient theorem providing a closed form expectation expression for the gradient of our CPT-value objective w.r.t. the policy parameter under suitable regularity conditions on the utility and probability distortion functions.
-This result generalizes the standard policy gradient theorem in RL.
-Building on this theorem, we design a policy gradient algorithm to solve the CPT policy optimization problem.
-The stochastic policy gradient we use involves a challenging integral term to be computed and we propose a tailored estimation procedure to approximate it.\\
+\textbf{(i) Policy gradient theorem for CPT-RL.} We establish a policy gradient theorem providing a closed form expectation expression for the gradient of our CPT-value objective w.r.t. the policy parameter under suitable regularity conditions on the utility and probability distortion functions.
+This result generalizes the standard policy gradient theorem in RL.\\

+\textbf{(ii) Policy gradient algorithm for CPT-RL.} Building on our policy gradient theorem, we design a policy gradient (PG) algorithm to solve the CPT policy optimization problem.
+Our PG algorithm for CPT-RL uses first-order information and does not rely on zeroth-order policy gradient estimation.\\

+\textbf{(iii) Convergence and sample complexity.} We show that our PG estimator is consistent and we analyze its sample complexity.
+Notably, our sample complexity scales logarithmically in the policy-parameter dimension (under our estimator and regularity assumptions), in contrast to existing zeroth-order PG estimators.
+We further show that the iterates of our PG algorithm converge asymptotically to the set of stationary points of the CPT-RL objective which is typically non-convex in the policy parameters.
+In particular, our analysis does not require increasing batch sizes to establish asymptotic convergence.\\

-\textbf{Experiments.} We perform simulations to illustrate our theoretical results on simple examples.
-In particular, we test our PG algorithm in two CPT-RL applications: a traffic control application with finite discrete state action spaces and an electricity management task in a continuous state action setting.
-We also compare the performance of our PG algorithm to the previously proposed zeroth order algorithm to show the robustness and scalability of our algorithm to higher dimensional MDPs.
+\textbf{(iv) Simulations.} We test our PG algorithm on several applications to illustrate the flexibility of CPT-RL compared to standard and risk-sensitive RL in leading to more nuanced behavior.
+We also compare the performance of our PG algorithm to the previously proposed zeroth order algorithm as the problem size increases in our simulation settings.\\

+\textbf{Closest related work.} Closest to our work are policy gradient methods for distortion risk measures (DRMs) \citep{vijayan-la24pg-drms}, which optimize distorted-expectation objectives via first-order gradients.
+CPT shares the probability distortion component but additionally incorporates a reference point and an asymmetric utility transformation (and potentially separate gain/loss distortions), enabling objectives beyond distortion-only criteria.
+Our policy gradient expression reduces to DRM policy gradients under the corresponding restrictions (e.g., identity utility and no reference point), while providing a first-order method for the more general CPT objective.
+We provide additional discussion after Theorem~\ref{thm:the:cptgradienttheorem}.
+A more comprehensive related work discussion can be found in section~\ref{sec:related-work} and App.~\ref{appdx:extended-related-work}.